8 Best Online Dual DNP/MBA Programs | 2025

 • Academic Performance: A minimum grade point average (GPA), often around 3.0 or higher on a 4.0 scale, is usually required for admission.

-• Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT): Some programs may require standardized test scores, although this requirement is increasingly being waived by many schools.
+• Graduate Record Examination (GRE) or Graduate Management Admission Test (GMAT): Some programs may require standardized test scores, although many schools are now waiving this requirement.

 • Prerequisite Courses: Applicants may need to have completed certain prerequisite courses, particularly if their undergraduate degree did not include specific business or advanced nursing coursework.